Reservations and Publicity

 Event Work Orders (currently unavailable)

 Student organizations may request an event work order for tables, chairs, trash receptacles, stages and other resources they need for an event on campus.
-To create a work order, an authorized representative is required to meet with a Student Activities staff member at least 14 days prior to the event.
-To schedule an appointment, contact the Student Organization Center (SOC) at 512-471-3065 and a staff member will coordinate an appointment for you.
+To create a work order, an officer is required to meet with a Student Activities staff member at least 14 days prior to the event.
+To schedule an appointment, contact the Student Organization Center (SOC) at 512-471-3065.
 Additional information about work order requests is available on the Work Order Request FAQ's page.

 Event Planning Consultations

-Student organizations enjoy the privilege of using the University to host events.
-Reserving outdoor space on campus requires an outdoor event consultation with a Student Activities staff member.
-Some indoor space reservations may also require an event consultation.
-During their consultations with authorized representatives, Student Activities staff members draw upon their knowledge of the Institutional Rules, university policies and best practices in event planning.
+During event consultations, Student Activities staff members draw upon their knowledge of the Institutional Rules, university policies and best practices in event planning.
 Event consultations can lead to referrals to other departments on campus.
 Possible referrals include, but are not limited to:

 - University of Texas Police Department for event security

 - Parking and Transportation Services for parking permits

-- Environmental Health and Safety for food distribution permits
+- Environmental Health and Safety for food distribution and live animal permits

 - Fire Prevention Services for approval for use of open flames and tents